optout21/seedstore/README.md

 - use zeroize
 - direct access to secrets available only in separate feature
 - enforce restricted permissions on the file
-- use diffrerent encryption (chacha20)
+- use diffrerent encryption (chacha20), or at least scrypt (with many rounds) to get key
 - version 1.0, with format guarantee
+- add support for ECDSA signing

 ## Usage Example